 Trying to make your store as converting as possible, you may try to implement tactics and tools like social and FOMO plugins to convince your website visitors that your products are in high demand.

 There is nothing wrong with this – they are proven to increase revenue when used ethically.

-Keep this in mind, though: if your customers are artificially pressured into buying from you, they might end up not satisfied with their purchase after all.
+Keep this in mind, though: if your customers are artificially pressured into buying from you, they might end up not being satisfied with their purchase after all.

-This is especially true for products that are not necessities or that we do not absolutely need, like buying a new piece of clothing at full price or purchasing a new gadget.
+This is especially true for products that are not necessities or that we do not absolutely need, like buying a new piece of clothing at full price or a new gadget.

 Real-life examples that inevitably lead to post-purchase dissonance

 Ok, we had enough of theory.
 To understand it better, we will now see how everyday situations that happen to your customers can lead to post-purchase dissonance.

 You just bought yourself a brand-new TV.
 Gargantuan, 75 inches, 8K behemoth that will make your eyes drool.